Banbeucmas/ibus-monitor/README.md

 ```

 ## Example with Polybar
 You can make a script module and use it like this.
-Note that `tail` has to be enabled
+Note that `tail` has to be `true`
 ```
 [module/language]
 type = custom/script